tommclark/setap-documentation/docs/source/howtoinstall.rst

 How to Install/Run project
 ==================

 Before running the project, ensure that you have Flutter and Dart installed.
-If not, you can follow the instructions [here](https://flutter.dev/docs/get-started/install).
+If not, you can follow the instructions `here <https://flutter.dev/docs/get-started/install>`_.

 1. Clone the repository into your desired directory using the following command: